 After separating from Segment 1 DU-E, Segment 2 E continues southwest for approximately one mile before spanning Piney Run Road.
 As Segment 2 E crosses Piney Creek and Greenville Road, it angles west towards existing US 219 and Segment 2 DU for 1.3 miles.
 Subsequently, Segment 2 E rejoins Segment 2 DU at the Pennsylvania/Maryland border.
 Segment 2 E and Segment 2 DU follow approximately the same path for approximately 0.8 miles, from the Pennsylvania/Maryland border until the beginning of Segment 3.
-Approximately 0.1 mile north of the Pennsylvania/Maryland border until the beginning of Segment 3.
-Approximately 0.1 mile north of the Pennsylvania/Maryland border until the beginning soft a PennDOT maintenance facility along Segment 2 E, along the eastern side of the proposed alternative, with access to US 219 from the northbound lanes.
+Approximately 0.1 mile north of the Pennsylvania/Maryland border, there are preliminary plans for a PennDOT maintenance facility along Segment 2 E, along the eastern side of the proposed alternative, with access to US 219 from the northbound lanes.
 Stormwater management facilities have also been incorporated into the design.